nahid/talk/README.md

 # Laravel-Talk

 Talk is a Laravel 5 based user conversation (inbox) system.
-You can easily integrate this package with any laravel based project.
-Its help to you to develop a messeging system in 25 mins.
-So lets start :)
+You can easily integrate this package with any Laravel based project.
+It helps you to develop a messaging system in just 25 mins.
+So let's start :)

 ![Talk Screenshot](http://i.imgur.com/ELqGVrx.png?1 "Talk Conversation System")

 ### Installation

-Talk is a laravel package so you can install it via composer. write this code in your terminal from your project
+Talk is a Laravel package so you can install it via composer.
+Run this command in your terminal from your project directory.

 ```
 composer require nahid/talk
 ```

-Wait for a while, composer will be automatically install talk in your project.
+Wait for a while, Composer will automatically install Talk in your project.

 ### Configuration

-After downloading complete now you have to call this package service in `config/app.php` config file.
-So add this line in `app.php` `providers` section
+When the download is complete, you have to call this package service in `config/app.php` config file.
+To do that, add this line in `app.php` in `providers` section

 ```php
 Nahid\Talk\TalkServiceProvider::class,
 ```

-To use facade you have to add these line in `app.php` `aliases` array
+To use facade you have to add this line in `app.php` in `aliases` array

 ```php
 'Talk'      => Nahid\Talk\Facades\Talk::class,
 ```

-Now run this command from your terminal to publish this package resources
+Now run this command in your terminal to publish this package resources

 ```
 php artisan vendor:publish --provider="Nahid\Talk\TalkServiceProvider"
 ```

-After run this command all necessary file will be included with your project.
+After running this command, all necessary file will be included in your project.
 This package has two default migrations.
-So you have to run migrate command like these.
-Make sure your database configuration was configure correctly.
+So you have to run migrate command like this.
+(But make sure your database configuration is configured correctly.)

 ```shell
 php artisan migrate
 ```

-Okay, now you have configure your user model for Talk.
+Okay, now you need to configure your user model for Talk.
 Go to `config/talk.php` and config it.

 ```php
 return [